Paradigm-Shift-Labs/gss-auto-exporter-lite/README.md

 This version of the auto exporter script exports the contents of the buffer sheet to a .tsv to a specified destination folder.

 ## How to use
 1. Use the script editor to create a new autoExporter.gs file.
-Getting started information about Google Sheets script editor can be found [here] (https://zapier.com/learn/google-sheets/google-apps-script-tutorial/).
+Getting started information about Google Sheets script editor can be found [here](https://zapier.com/learn/google-sheets/google-apps-script-tutorial/).
 2. Copy and paste the code from autoExporter.gs (found in this repository) to the script that was created in the Apps Script from the previous step.
 3. Add in the custom file/folder names and destinations, information about the variables is below: